daviddiener/diener-brothers-hugo/content/english/blog/job_assignments/index.md

 ---
-title: "Divine Job Assignment: How Grey Revolutionizes RTS Worker Management"
+title: "Why RTS Job Assignment is Broken (And How We Fixed It)"
-meta_title: "Divine Job Assignment"
+meta_title: "Why RTS Job Assignment is Broken (And How We Fixed It)"
-description: "Divine Job Assignment: How Grey Revolutionizes RTS Worker Management."
+description: "From menu-diving frustration to divine hand satisfaction - reimagining worker management in Grey"
 date: 2025-08-07T14:30:00Z
 image: "/images/vegetation-system.png"
 categories: ["Development", "Game Design"]